How Are Alcohol-Free Spirits Made? Built From Scratch

 How are alcohol-free spirits made?
 Not by dealcoholising gin or whisky.
-That's the single most important fact about the AF spirits category, and the one most often misunderstood.
-Unlike alcohol-free beer, wine and cider — where producers ferment the drink normally and then strip the alcohol out — alcohol-free spirits are built from scratch.
+That is the single most important fact about the AF spirits category, and the one most often misunderstood.
+Unlike alcohol-free beer, wine and cider, where producers ferment the drink normally and then strip the alcohol out, alcohol-free spirits are built from scratch.
 Every major AF spirit brand starts with a blank slate and engineers a finished product that tastes like a real spirit without ever containing one.

 The reason is chemistry, not choice.
-Alcohol is so central to what a spirit is — it provides the burn, the warmth, the body, the way flavour compounds dissolve and release on the palate — that removing it from a finished whisky or gin leaves you with flavoured water.
-Try it with any high-ABV spirit and you'll taste why the industry took a different road.
-Here's the road they took instead.
+Alcohol is so central to what a spirit is (it provides the burn, the warmth, the body, the way flavour compounds dissolve and release on the palate) that removing it from a finished whisky or gin leaves you with flavoured water.
+Try it with any high-ABV spirit and the reason becomes obvious.

 How Are Alcohol-Free Spirits Made?
 Why You Cannot Dealcoholise a Spirit

-Start with what doesn't work.
 Take a bottle of gin and run it through a vacuum distillation column to strip the alcohol.
 What comes out is a faintly juniper-scented water.
 It has none of the gin's body, none of its mouthfeel, almost none of its aromatic intensity.
 Juniper oil is volatile and comes off with the ethanol.
-The complex harmony of botanicals that a gin distiller spent years perfecting — all gone or hopelessly diluted.
+The complex harmony of botanicals that a gin distiller spent years perfecting is gone or hopelessly diluted.

 Now try whisky.
 Dealcoholising a Scotch leaves you with barrel-coloured water carrying only the most stubbornly water-soluble flavour compounds.
-The smoke, the caramel, the oak — all compounds that rely on alcohol as a solvent to reach your palate.
-Without ethanol carrying them, they don't taste like much.
+The smoke, the caramel, the oak: all compounds that rely on alcohol as a solvent to reach your palate.
+Without ethanol carrying them, they do not taste like much.

 This is why no major AF spirit brand dealcoholises an existing spirit.
-Lyre's put it plainly on their FAQ: "Lyre's products are purposefully crafted as non-alcoholic from the outset."
-Their team analyses the flavour profiles of classic spirits and recreates them using botanicals, extracts and natural flavours.
-The finished product is not a dealcoholised gin — it's a non-alcoholic beverage engineered to resemble gin.
+Lyre's puts it plainly on its FAQ: "Lyre's products are purposefully crafted as non-alcoholic from the outset."
+The team analyses the flavour profiles of classic spirits and recreates them using botanicals, extracts and natural flavours.
+The finished product is not a dealcoholised gin; it is a non-alcoholic beverage engineered to resemble gin.

 The Seedlip Method: Botanical Distillation

 1. Individual botanical maceration.
-Each botanical — hay for Garden 108, allspice for Spice 94, orange peel for Grove 42 — gets macerated separately in neutral grain spirit and water.
+Each botanical, hay for Garden 108, allspice for Spice 94, citrus for Grove 42, gets macerated separately in water and a small amount of neutral grain spirit.
 Each plant soaks for its own optimal time.

 2. Copper pot distillation.
-Each macerated botanical goes through its own copper pot still.
-During distillation, the alcohol evaporates off and is captured separately.
-What remains in the still is a concentrated, non-alcoholic essence of that single botanical.
+Each macerated botanical is distilled individually in copper pot stills, producing a concentrated essence of that single botanical.

-3. Blending.
-The individual botanical distillates are blended in precise ratios to create the final product.
+3. Alcohol removal and blending.
+The alcohol introduced at the maceration stage is removed using a proprietary method before blending.
+The individual botanical essences are then blended in precise ratios to create the final product.
 The blend is what gives each Seedlip variant its signature character.

 The Lyre's Method: Natural Flavour Engineering